r0gue-io/polkadot-chains/README.md

 `endpoints.json` is a JSON array.
 Each item has the following shape:

 - `name`: human-friendly name.
 For parachains, the format is typically "Relay | Parachain".
-- `providers`: array of unique WebSocket endpoint URLs (string[]).
+- `providers`: array of unique, healthy WebSocket endpoint URLs (string[]).
+Only endpoints that respond to a basic liveness check are included.
 - `isRelay`: boolean indicating whether the entry is a relay network.
 - `relay`: optional string name of the relay, when available.
-- `alive`: boolean set true when at least one provider for the entry responds to a JSON-RPC health check (system_health).
+- `supportsContracts`: boolean set true when the chain's runtime contains a pallet whose name is or contains "revive" (derived via on-chain metadata).

 Example excerpt: